mubanjs/todo-mvc/getting-started.md

 our Todos when it updates the list.

 So our next step is to propagate changes from the `TodoItem` components back to the `App`.

+### Syncing `TodoItem` with the `App`

+For this next step we're going to make a few changes in the `TodoItem` component.
+Currently, that component is "stateful" (in regard to the title/completed state),